Lynda Osborne bio

 She singly handled the sales, designing, cutting, and fabric surface treatments.
 During the initial three years in manufacturing, her stylish sun-time pant sets, dresses and skirt sets included interesting detailing, as well as screen-printing, hand-painting and Shibori-dying on cottons, linens and jersey fabrics.
 Her Christmas collections saw unique cuts, using designer textiles and sequined fabrics.

-She produced limited editions of trendy casual wear, swimsuits, semi-formal wear and evening wear, while continuing to provide custom-made fashions to individual clients.
+Known by many as Lyn Borne, she produced limited editions of trendy casual wear, swimsuits, semi-formal wear and evening wear, while continuing to provide custom-made fashions to individual clients.

 In 1991, she was invited to participate in a program in collaboration with the Japanese Embassy and Goodwill Industries, School for the physically-challenged.
 Here, she was introduced to Saori handweaving and soon added it to her skills portfolio, following which she developed a program for Goodwill Industries, for the teaching of hand-weaving and the creation of hand-woven fabrics and products.
 These included purses, shawls and soft shoes.